buddhaman/AnymaEngine/Readme.md

 - Make list of common colors.

 ### Done
+- Give carnivore agents a charge/attack procedure that is controlled by a neuron.
+This costs energy.
 - Configure energy transfer on hit.
 - Show overlays: Make coloring of genes to show genetic distance of different agents.
 - Make color helper functions.